For Reporting on Mass Shootings

 or “mass killers.”

-Include a tagline in your story: "For help with emotional distress and/or suicidal thoughts call the Disaster Distress Helpline at 1-800-985-5990 or text TalkWithUs to 66746."
+Include a tagline in your story: "For help with emotional distress related to a natural or human-caused disaster, call or text the Disaster Distress Helpline at 1-800-985-5990."

 Crisis Text Line: "Text HELLO to 741741."